suneel944/PyAI-Slayer/docs/contributing.rst

 Contributing
 ============

 We welcome contributions!
-Please see our :doc:`architecture` guide for framework design details.
+Please see our :doc:`FRAMEWORK_ARCHITECTURE` guide for framework design details.

 Code Style
 ----------